jacceko/MC-Midnight-Commander-in-EVERY-DOCKER-Container/README.md

 Script for Auto exec/install Midnight Commander in your apps dockers containers - Every containers based on debian/alpine/centos/ubi/ubuntu)

+If you ever want to copy files inside working container or to/from container to host in easy way, you may want to have mc in every container.

 This script execute mc in container if mc not exist, mc will be installed depend on system debian/ubi/alpine/centos/ubuntu and then execute mc

 If all work ok - you will see mc blue screen and on bottom you see root@docker-xxxxx some number - this mean your mc are in docker